elgganor/elgganor/README.md

 ## 👨‍💻 What I am currently working on

-I am currently reflecting on creating my own Node.js framework with the typescript and the clean architecture.
+I am currently reflecting on creating my own Node.js framework with typescript and the clean architecture.

 ## 💼  Skills